Homosexuality in India

 Homophobia is prevalent in India.
 Public discussion of homosexuality in India has been inhibited by the fact that sexuality in any form is rarely discussed openly.
 In recent years, however, attitudes towards homosexuality have shifted slightly.
 In particular, there have been more depictions and discussions of homosexuality in the Indian media and cinema.
 Before striking down the colonial-era law several organisations have expressed support for decriminalising homosexuality in India, and pushed for tolerance and social equality for lesbian, gay, bisexual, transgender, queer people, and others with marginalised identities traditional to India.
 India is among countries with a social element of a third gender.
-Mental, physical, emotional and economic violence against the LGBT community in India continues to be a problem.
+Mental, physical, emotional and economic violence against the LGBTQ community in India remains a problem.
 Lacking support from family, society or police, many gay rape victims do not report the crimes.